Inland Glaucoma Center

 Open Angle Glaucoma

-Open-angle glaucoma is the most common form of glaucoma and one of the leading causes of irreversible blindness worldwide.
-It develops slowly over time, often without noticeable symptoms until significant vision loss has occurred.
-The condition is caused by damage to the optic nerve, typically due to elevated intraocular pressure (IOP) from impaired drainage of aqueous fluid within the eye.
+Open-angle glaucoma is the most prevalent type of glaucoma and a major contributor to irreversible blindness globally.
+This condition develops gradually, often without noticeable symptoms until significant vision loss occurs.
+It is primarily caused by damage to the optic nerve, typically resulting from elevated intraocular pressure (IOP) due to impaired drainage of aqueous fluid within the eye.
+Effective eye pressure management is crucial in mitigating the risks associated with this disease.

-In a healthy eye, aqueous fluid flows continuously through the trabecular meshwork — a microscopic drainage channel located in the angle between the iris and the cornea.
-In open-angle glaucoma, this drainage angle remains “open,” but the trabecular meshwork becomes partially blocked, leading to a gradual increase in eye pressure and progressive optic nerve damage.
+In a healthy eye, aqueous fluid flows continuously through the trabecular meshwork—a microscopic drainage channel located in the angle between the iris and the cornea.
+In cases of open-angle glaucoma, this drainage angle remains 'open,' yet the trabecular meshwork becomes partially obstructed, leading to a slow increase in eye pressure and progressive optic nerve damage.
+Understanding glaucoma treatment options is essential for preserving vision and managing this condition effectively.

 Learn More